kunjee17/fnconf18-scaling-elmish-app/slides/index.md

 <br />

-' Skip the Intro because of less time
+' Hello Hello.
+My self Kunjan Dalal, also known as Kunjee.
+I will be skipping other parts of the intro; because we are having some time issues.

 ***